 Common Skin Conditions in the Elderly

-Wrinkles: Wrinkles are the most visible sign of aging skin.
+- Wrinkles are the most visible sign of aging skin.
 They follow chronic sun exposure and form when the skin loses its flexibility.
 Smokers tend to have more wrinkles than nonsmokers.

-Age spots: "Age spots" are brown patches that appear on sun-exposed parts of the body (face, hands, and forearms), usually during the adult years.
+- Age spots: "Age spots" are brown patches that appear on sun-exposed parts of the body (face, hands, and forearms), usually during the adult years.

-Bedsores: Bedsores (also known as pressure ulcers) are skin ulcers that develop from pressure when people lie in bed or sit in a chair for long periods of time.
-Bedsores are a fairly common problem in elderly people who have difficulty moving on their own.
+- Bedsores: Bedsores (also known as pressure ulcers) are skin ulcers that develop from pressure when people lie in bed or sit in a chair for long periods of time.
+Bedsores are a fairly common problem in people who have trouble moving on their own.
 People with diabetes are more prone to bedsores because of their poor circulation and decreased feeling in their skin.
 Frequent rotation or re-positioning helps to prevent bedsores.

-Wrinkles: Wrinkles can't be "cured," but their appearance can be "softened" through the use of tretinoin (Renova), especially in wrinkles caused by sun damage.
+- Wrinkles: Wrinkles can't be "cured," but their appearance can be "softened" through the use of tretinoin (Renova), especially in wrinkles caused by sun damage.

-Dry skin: The best treatment for dry skin is to lubricate, via the regular use of over-the-counter lotions.
+- Dry skin: The best treatment for dry skin is to lubricate, via the regular use of over-the-counter lotions.
 Moisturizers help to hydrate (trap moisture) the skin.
 Humidifiers also help to hydrate the skin.
 Frequent bathing can aggravate dry skin.

-Skin cancer: A "changing mole" or new skin growth deserves evaluation by a dermatologist, perhaps with a biopsy if skin cancer is a concern.
+- Skin cancer: A "changing mole" or new skin growth deserves evaluation by a dermatologist, perhaps with a biopsy if skin cancer is a concern.